magsallen/magsallen.github.io/cv.md

 - Defined a new front-end strategy

 #### Interview Refresh
-- Designed and rolled out a new tech test and interviews process to reduce bias in hiring while improving the experience for both candidates and interviewers
+- Designed and rolled out a new tech test and interview process to reduce bias in hiring while improving the experience for both candidates and interviewers

 #### Reliability Engineering
 - Built UI components for a service monitoring technical assets and serving out-of-hours support